 After your K2 Storage System is initially installed and configured, as instructed in the installation chapters in the K2 Storage System Instruction Manual, if you need to reconfigure the system you should do so using the K2 System Configuration Application.
-While some reconfiguration tasks can be accomplished without using the K2 System Configuration Application, it is not recommended.
-Using the K2 System Configuration enforces consistent policy and sequencing for reconfiguration tasks, which makes the system easier to maintain and aids in troubleshooting should a problem arise.
+This enforces consistent policy and sequencing for reconfiguration tasks, which makes the system easier to maintain and aids in troubleshooting should a problem arise.